What is the EU Market Surveillance Regulation?

 An economic operator can be one of the following:

-- an importer into the EU (if the manufacturer is not established in the EU)
+- Importer into the EU (if the manufacturer is not established in the EU)

-- a fulfillment service provider (person or company responsible for warehousing, packaging, addressing and/or dispatching products)
+- Fulfillment service provider (person or company responsible for warehousing, packaging, addressing and/or dispatching products/on-line webstore)

 Under the Market Surveillance Regulation, suppliers must have an economic operator established within the European Union to sell their products in the EU.
 Stricter controls, strengthened market surveillance and possible penalties will enforce the responsibilities of economic operators, which include: